GST from payment for not serving notice period to cheque dishonour

 - Collection of toll fees

-- Cancellation fees for train, plane, or hotel reservations charged to travellers.
+- Cancellation fees for train, plane, or hotel reservations are charged to travelers.

-There must be a separate contract between the parties containing both consideration and an obligation.
-A straightforward exchange of cash from one person to another does not qualify as payment for taxable activity.
+A separate contract between the parties must contain both consideration and an obligation.
+A straightforward cash exchange from one person to another does not qualify as payment for taxable activity.

 Businesses receive much-needed clarification on tax treatment when managing agreements and contracts.

-A single tax which is referred to as the GST or the Goods and Services Taxis applied to the delivery of services, products and goods from the point of manufacture to the final consumer.
-GST creates a single indirect tax for the country as a whole, transforming India into a singly shared market.
+A single tax, referred to as the GST or the Goods and Services Taxes, is applied to delivering services, products and goods from the point of manufacture to the final consumer.
+GST creates a single indirect tax for the country, transforming India into a shared market.

-GST is advantageous for the government, consumers, and business as well as for industry and commerce.
+GST is advantageous for the government, consumers, and businesses, as well as for industry and commerce.
 The ten advantages of the Goods and Services Tax are presented here (GST).

 The GST regime in India would be built on a strong and comprehensive IT system.
-All tax payer services, including registrations, returns, payments, etc., would therefore be accessible to taxpayers online, making compliance simple and open.
+All taxpayer services, including GST registrations, returns, payments, etc., would be accessible to taxpayers online, making compliance simple and open.

 Tax rates and structures will be uniform nationwide thanks to GST, which will also increase business certainty and make it easier to conduct transactions.
-In other way we can say that, regardless of the place or location of a business, GST would make conducting business in the nation tax easy and neutral.
+In another way, we can say that, regardless of the place or location of a business, GST would make conducting business in the nation tax easy and neutral.

 To ensure that there is little tax cascading, a system of seamless tax credits that extends across the value chain and across State lines must be in place.
 This would lower unintentional business expenses.

-The cost of locally produced services, goods and products would decrease with the inclusion of significant Central and State taxes in GST, complete and thorough set-off of input services and goods, and the gradual elimination of Central Sales Tax (CST).
-This would raise exports made by Indiaand improve the competitiveness of Indian goods and services on the international or global market.
+The cost of locally produced services, goods and products would decrease by including significant Central and State taxes in GST, complete and thorough set-off of input services and goods, and the gradual elimination of Central Sales Tax (CST).
+This would raise exports made by India and improve the competitiveness of Indian goods and services on the international or global market.
 The homogeneity or uniformity of tax laws and procedures in the nation will also majorly lower the cost of compliance.

-The ability of trade and industry to compete would gradually increase with a reduction in transaction costs.
-The Goods and Service Tax (GST) and the elimination of interstate checkpoints, according to the World Bank, are the two most important reforms that could increase India’s manufacturing sector’s competitiveness.
+The ability of trade and industry to compete would gradually increase with reduced transaction costs.
+According to the World Bank, the Goods and Service Tax (GST) and the elimination of interstate checkpoints are the two most important reforms that could increase India’s manufacturing sector’s competitiveness.